symfony/symfony-docs/cookbook/security/api_key_authentication.rst

 .. note::

-    You'll also want to make sure that your User object is being serialized correctly.
-If your User object has private properties, PHP can't serialize those.
+    You'll also want to make sure that your ``User`` object is being serialized correctly.
+If your ``User`` object has private properties, PHP can't serialize those.
 In this case, you may get back a User object that has a ``null`` value for each property.
 For an example, see :doc:`/cookbook/security/entity_provider`.

-Only Authenticating for certain URLs
+Only Authenticating for Certain URLs
 ------------------------------------

 This entry has assumed that you want to look for the ``apikey`` authentication